AndreasSchachner/CY_Orientifold_database/README.md

-# Database for Calabi-Yau reflection orientifolds
+# CQSV Database for Calabi-Yau Reflection Orientifolds

 This database contains Calabi-Yau orientifolds and their underlying polytope and triangulation data as described in our paper available on the ArXiv: [ArXiv](https://arxiv.org).